slamice/wri/fiction/hipsters/first-draft/ch01 - outside.md

 Wandering the house, nothing was left untouched by a thick smoke haze.
 It moved seductively among the bodies.
 It was inhaled, caressed, played with.
 The dull fluorescent lights in the kitchen loved it, a light fog highlighting those drinking beers by the counters.

 Someone caught my eye and I was motioned me over.
 I recognized her as Jack's roommate Prof's latest craze.
 She was hard to forget with her teased out auburn hair framing her face, a soft tan dust with a freckle finish.
-Prof woo'ed her by leaving a note in an internet cafe then running away, `You make me want to be better one day, I could be so awesome with you.` She wasn't thoroughly disgusted and they began dating off and on.
+Prof woo'ed her by leaving a note in an internet cafe then running away, "You make me want to be better one day, I could be so awesome with you."
+She wasn't thoroughly disgusted and they began dating off and on.
 She hung out a few times with us but I had only a few takeaways about her.

 She exhaled a soft spoken "Hey."